wsparsons/galvanize-snacks-api/README.md

 }
 ```

-Update a snack
 **PATCH /api/snacks/:id**
-at least one(1) of the following fields is required:
+- at least one(1) of the following fields in body is required:
 ```
 {
     name,           // STRING